cs-ddjor001/S26-TeamCopper-InvoiceAI/README.md

 - .\.venv\Scripts\python.exe -m pip install setuptools==68.0.0
 - pip install pdfplumber

-## PDF Parsing Pipeline

-Parses a generated invoice PDF and saves the data to the database.

 ## Important to do before running anything!
 1. Make sure to delete the app.db file if you have not done so already.